What is Bread Board - Applications, Types & Working

 The clips are inserted to make the circuit patterns, together with the components and jump wires.

-Additionally, the boards often have metal strips along the side that are utilised for signal buses and standard power rails.
+Additionally, the boards often have metal strips along the side that are utilized for signal buses and standard power rails.

 Breadboard layout